 - Fair

-You can write down any additional information you feel is relevant to this section of the document.
+You can write down any additional information relevant to this documentation section.

 Step 4 – Provide Terms of the Sale

 In this section, you should provide details about how the sale is being made.
-For example, you need to specify whether the sale is a gift or not.
+For example, you need to specify whether the sale is a gift.
 If it is a gift, the relationship between the buyer and seller must be made clear.

 Further information you should provide is the following: